onlyquake/xonotic-wiki/Mapping-entity-func_button.md

 What Radiant Says
 -----------------

-    When a button is touched by a player, it moves in the direction set by the "angle" key, triggers all its targets, stays pressed by an amount of time set by the "wait" key, then returns to it's original position where it can be operated again.
+    When a button is touched by a player, it moves in the direction set by the "angle" key, triggers all its targets, stays pressed by an amount of time set by the "wait" key, then returns to its original position where it can be operated again.
     -------- KEYS --------
     angle : determines the direction in which the button will move (up = -1, down = -2). target : all entities with a matching targetname will be triggered.